TeoYM/FEDfinal/README.md

 - Tier System: 1-49 Ordinary, 50-99 Silver, 99 and above: Gold
 - Discount Feature: 8 Character code will provide a $5 Discount.
 - Referal System: Existing Users can refer a friend which will give new users 10Points as a sign up bonus.
 10 Points = $10.
+- After every purchase, points earn and redeemed will be updated to the database

 **Features Left to Implement:**
 - Product reviews and ratings: Allow users to share feedback and ratings for products they have purchased.